Come and learn the satisfying and engaging skills of playing for dancing!

 - transfer your booking to another instrument.
 This depends on availability; if the course of your choice is full then we can reserve a place for you on the following term.

-We run Saturday Folk Music Workshops in Accordion, Banjo, Fiddle, Guitar, Melodeon Song and Ceilidh Band.
+We run Sunday Folk Music Workshops in Banjo, Fiddle, Guitar, Melodeon, Song, Folk Tunes, and Ceilidh Band.
 Why not do several on the same day?